-There sure has been a rise in DIY or do-it-yourself crafts and projects these past years.
+There sure has been a rise in DIY or do-it-yourself crafts (see samples made by mothers here: mom 365 and the bump) and projects these past years.
 I think a part of its popularity is because do-it-yourself supplies are readily available now in stores or even online.
 Printers are becoming quite affordable, too, so, when someone wants to cut letters or print his wall décor, he can quickly search online [because the internet is so accessible nowadays], get the design he wants, tweak it a little with the use of Photoshop, print it and…voila!
 All he needs is a frame [bought or DIY-ed] and his décor’s set.

 But what if these weren’t the case?
 Would people still prefer to DIY or just opt for the more natural choice – buy ready-made decors, furniture and the like?
 After all, isn’t doing that a lot easier?